kapildevsharma/spring-microservices/README.md

 3. User Service
 4. Department Service

-Before Starting the above micorservice, we start the ZIPLIN Server by the following command java -jar zipkin-server-2.23.14-exec.jar
+Before Starting the above micorservice, we start the ZIPKIN Server by the following command java -jar zipkin-server-2.23.14-exec.jar